 Your professional development at King's is influenced by the Concordat, a national agreement that sets out standards and responsibilities of the university and researchers.
 King's aims to exceed these standards.

-The revised Concordat was launched on 12th September 2019.
+The revised Concordat was launched on 12 September 2019.
 The Concordat outlines a set of key principles which underpin the working conditions and career development opportunities that should be offered to research staff and defines responsibilities of researchers in achieving their own potential.

 King's is committed to delivering the principles of the Concordat.
 Some of these principles include:

-The European Commission's HR Excellence in Research Award is made in recognition of a demonstrated commitment to the Concordat to Support the Career Development of Researchers.
+This award is made in recognition of a demonstrated commitment to the Concordat to Support the Career Development of Researchers.

-King's is fully committed to these issues and has held the award since 2012, recently renewing it for 2018-20.
+King's is fully committed to these issues and has held the award since 2012, recently renewing it for 2022-25.
 The development opportunities offered by the Centre are instrumental to King's support for research staff and aim to fulfil the principles of the Concordat.

 In July 2022 we submitted a review of the previous action plan and an action plan for the next three years, leading to renewal of the award at the 10-year stage.